-Becoming a CMA not only offers great salary benefits, it also improves other aspects of your life and career.
-Do not underestimate these factors—your career is more than just how much you make.
+Becoming a CMA not only offers great salary benefits, but also improves other aspects of your life and career.
+Do not underestimate the importance of these factors—your career is about more than how much you make.

 The smartest route to earning your CMA, of course, is to use the best CMA review!
 Gleim CMA has been helping candidates pass for nearly 40 years, and our course has trained more CMAs than any other.
 When you get Gleim, you get everything you need to pass on the first try with confidence.
 Before you begin, though, you’ll want to know everything about the CMA exam, and you can find it all in our comprehensive (and free!)
 CMA Exam Guide.